-- TRANS PORT C ATEGOI RY ID ACTION Integrated Land Use Active Transport Public Transport Parking Roads and Freight Objective #6: Provide a safe road transport ne the principles of the state target of zero f with 6.1 In alignment with the Cessnock Road Safety Strategic Plan 2020-2024, develop and deliver effective road safety education programs to the community of the Cessnock LGA. ~ ~ ~ ~ 6.2 Set evidence-based targets for key performance measures across transport modes to deliver zero trauma by 2050 and regularly monitor progress. ~ ~ $\checkmark$ 6.3 Undertake an annual Road Safety Audit and Speed Limit Review program to review the safety of the existing road network and identify future improvements. ~ ~ 6.4 Adopt the principles of the Safe Systems Approach as default safety requirements in the planning and design stages of all transport projects, in alignment with the Transport for NSW, 2026 Road Safety Action Plan. $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ 6.5 Deliver road and transport network infrastructure planning which is safe, efficient and complies with contemporary industry standards and best practice ~ ~ $\checkmark$ ~ 6.6 Investigate emerging technologies that could improve driver awareness of potential vehicle-strike wildlife hotspots. $\checkmark$ Objective #7: Provide a safe active transport network t hat accoi mmodat es all abi lities 7.1 Enhance the safety and continuity of cycling within the LGA by creating connected cycling routes, and providing appropriate crossing and on-road treatments. ~ 7.2 Implement the "High" priorities from the Cessnock Pedestrian Access and Mobility Plan, Cessnock Cycle Strategy, and Cessnock Trails Strategy. $\checkmark$ 7.3 Develop a Cycleway Corridor Plan to provide the foundation for safe, convenient and well-connected cycleways across the LGA, such as rail trail between Cessnock and Kurri Kurri ~
+TRANSPORT CATEGORY ID ACTION Integrated Land Use Active Transport Public Transport Parking Roads and Freight Objective #6: Provide a safe road transport ne the principles of the state target of zero with 6.1 In alignment with the Cessnock Road Safety Strategic Plan 2020-2024, develop and deliver effective road safety education programs to the community of the Cessnock LGA. ~ ~ ~ ~ 6.2 Set evidence-based targets for key performance measures across transport modes to deliver zero trauma by 2050 and regularly monitor progress. ~ ~ ~ 6.3 Undertake an annual Road Safety Audit and Speed Limit Review program to review the safety of the existing road network and identify future improvements. ~ ~ 6.4 Adopt the principles of the Safe Systems Approach as default safety requirements in the planning and design stages of all transport projects, in alignment with the Transport for NSW, 2026 Road Safety Action Plan. $\checkmark$ ~ ~ ~ 6.5 Deliver road and transport network infrastructure planning which is safe, efficient and complies with contemporary industry standards and best practice ~ ~ ~ ~ 6.6 Investigate emerging technologies that could improve driver awareness of potential vehicle-strike wildlife hotspots. $\checkmark$ Objective #7: Provide a safe active transport network t hat acco mmodat es all abi lities 7.1 Enhance the safety and continuity of cycling within the LGA by creating connected cycling routes, and providing appropriate crossing and on-road treatments. ~ 7.2 Implement the "High" priorities from the Cessnock Pedestrian Access and Mobility Plan, Cessnock Cycling Strategy, and Cessnock Trails Strategy. ~ 7.3 Develop a Cycleway Corridor Plan to provide the foundation for safe, convenient and well-connected cycleways across the LGA, such as rail trail between Cessnock and Kurri Kurri $\checkmark$

-TRANSPORT CATEGORY ID ACTION Integrated Land Use Active Transport Public Transport Parking Roads and Freight 7.4 Adopt the principles of the Safe Systems Approach as default safety requirements in the development of any active transport pathways and crossings ~ 7.5 In accordance with the Cessnock Trails Strategy, assess the availability and quality of safe walking paths to/from each school and develop a program of improvements/ upgrades, prioritised on the basis of proximity to each school. ~
+ID ACTION 7.4 Adopt the principles of the Safe Systems Approa default safety requirements in the development active transport pathways and crossings 7.5 In accordance with the Cessnock Trails Strategy, the availability and quality of safe walking paths each school and develop a program of improve upgrades, prioritised on the basis of proximity to school.